Tracardi/tracardi-api/docs/flow/actions/add_mautic_contact_action.md

     - Mautic Client public key
 - Email address - please type in the path to the email address of your new contact.
-- Additional fields - you can add optional mapping for your contact, for example **lastname: profile@traits.public.last_name**.
+- Additional fields - you can add optional mapping for your contact, for example **lastname: profile@traits.public.surname**.
 Remember to use field aliases from Mautic.
 - Overwrite with blank - you can overwrite the fields that are not mentioned in configuration, with empty values.
 ON - overwrite with empty, OFF - do not do so.